Ensembl/ensembl-rest-deploy/README.md

 ansible-playbook -e "rest_private_dir=$REPO_HOME/ensembl-rest_private/rest.ensembl.org ensembl_repo_version=release/87 install_system=True embassy_config=True homedir=/home/ubuntu ensembl_user=ubuntu" -i "192.168.0.141," rest_server.yml
 ```

-If you need to only rerun the validation and configuration steps add skip_install=True to the variables in -e, and remove the install_system=True embassy_config=True (if used).
+If you need to only rerun the validation and configuration steps add `skip_install=True` to the variables in -e, and remove the `install_system=True embassy_config=True` (if used).

+For GRCh37, there is no eQTL or HAL data, `install_hdf5=False install_progressivecactus=False` need to be set on the command line.

 # Building the Ensembl VM